 - Auto Shot (until dead)

 Note in that last rotation that there’s no delay after Aimed Shot into Multi-Shot.
-That’s because if you hit Multi-Shot immediately after Aimed Shot, then you’ll fire a Multi-Shot right after an auto shot.
-So, you get a very rapid succession of 3 shots for maximum DPS output.
+That’s because if you hit Multi-Shot as Aimed Shot is almost ready to fire then you’ll fire a Multi-Shot right after an auto shot.
+So, you get a very rapid succession of 3 shots for maximum DPS output: Aimed Shot, auto-shot, Multi-shot.

 The reason you want Aimed Shot early in the rotation because of mana regeneration.
 Mana begins regenerating after 5 seconds.
 If you were to do: auto shot, Serpent Sting, auto shot, Aimed Shot, then before the Aimed Shot went off your mana would begin regenerating.
 Aimed Shot would then go off and stop that, so you’d have to wait 5 more seconds for it to start again.